EPCCed/SiMLInt/docs/ML_training.md

-# Data generation and ML training
+# Data generation and ML training - General Background

 Both the data generation as well as the model construction and training is very problem specific.
 However, there are steps needed to create a useful model that are applicable more generally.
 This section interleaves the general principles with technical instructions to build a suitable ML model.